VSChina/iot-hub-e2e-diagnostic/README.md

 ## Verify E2E diagnostics

+After setting up E2E diagnostics, you need to verify whether it works as expected.

 ### Create at least one device in the IoT Hub

 ### Send D2C messages using E2E diagnostics layered Azure IoT SDKs